meirisoda/school_fall2023/PSCL389/EXAM2/Exam 2 Planning.md

 These two systems tend to compete, resulting in irrational behaviour.
 ## (10) Jonathon Cohen: How does the brain reflect a person's cognitive-emotion decision-making?
-People make decisions that maximize their utility - which is an a
+People make decisions that maximize their utility - which is an assumption that people always act rationally in accordance with their long-term goals.

 ## (11) Working memory capacity and emotion regulation: How does WMC influence one's ability to control their emotions?
 ### Subsystems